 improve productivity by reducing time to hire

 Before you can engage, retain and train talent, you need to hire them.
 By incorporating a more focused hiring plan into your staffing strategy, you'll be able to find ideal candidates faster and eventually move on to hiring them at a faster rate.

 This brings major productivity gains to your current staff.
 While you're off searching for a worthy replacement, your existing employees are working overtime to pick up the slack.
 That means that not only will less work get done, the work that does will get done will be rushed and performed with less attention to detail.

-According to our most recent client surveys, the time to hire for a majority of companies was between two and three months — and that feels long enough already.* But when you factor in the fact that top talent is only on the market for 10 days, then it might as well be an eternity.
+According to one of our client surveys, the time to hire for a majority of companies is between two and three months — and that feels long enough already.* But when you factor in the fact that top talent is only on the market for 10 days, then it might as well be an eternity.
 Focus your hiring plan to avoid this, and put yourself in a better position to act quickly when securing talent.